 On top of this you can also earn comp dollars for every hour

-that you play through their rewards program. - Players: It's all about regulars and randoms at this
+• Players: It's all about regulars and randoms at this

 poker room, which doesn't help you much but it does mean